MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-to-update-standard-costs.md

     5. Run the **Roll Up Standard Cost** batch job.
     6. Review the results and make changes as necessary.
     7. Run the **Implement Standard Cost Changes** batch job.
-4. Review and post the **Revaluation Journal** window, which has been populated with entries from the previous steps in this process.
+4. Review and post the **Revaluation Journal** page, which has been populated with entries from the previous steps in this process.

 ## See Also
  [About Calculating Standard Cost](finance-about-calculating-standard-cost.md)